CISecurity/ControlsAssessmentSpecification/control-6/control-6.2.rst

 Inputs
 ------
 #.
-EI: The list of endpoints from the endpoint inventory
+Endpoint Inventory: The list of endpoints from the endpoint inventory
 #.
 The list of events that should be logged (an event logging policy).

 Assumptions